kislaykishore/microservices/docs/01-containers.md

  * Type-II -- The hypervisor runs on top of an OS e.g. VMware, VirtualBox

 Benefits of Virtualization:
-  * Virtualization helps in a better usage of a machine by allowing multiple OSes to be run on top of it
+  * Virtualization helps in a better utilization of a machine by allowing multiple OSes to be run on top of it
   * It also provides isolation between the different VMs

 ## Containers vs VMs